WPChill/strong-testimonials/readme.txt

 [Contact me](http://www.wpmission.com/contact) to recommend another method or plugin.

-= How can I change which client fields appear below the testimonial? =

-The new `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
-Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

-For the original `[wpmtst]` shortcodes, go to the `Client Section` tab on the `Testimonials > Settings` page.
-Follow the example to build shortcodes based on your custom fields.
-There is a shortcode for text fields (like a client's name) and a shortcode for links (like a client's website).
-When in doubt, use the default template provided.

 = Is this multisite compatible? =

 Yes, but I highly recommend first installing the [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin when adding Strong Testimonials to a multisite installation.
 That plugin will deftly handle the plugin activation process, ensuring each site has the default settings.

 = Will it import my existing testimonials? =

 Not yet.
 If you have a ton of testimonials, you may want to wait.

 = Can I make a donation? =